 If you cannot avoid being closer than 1 meter you can still do the activity.
-You are not required to wear PPE (face-covers, masks) however it is strongly recommended that face-covers are worn (e.g. face shields or masks), and we expect that many workers and clients will want to wear them.
+You are not required2 to wear PPE (face-covers, masks) however it is strongly recommended that face-covers are worn, and we expect that many workers and clients will want to wear them.
 If it is not practical to use face-covers (such as if your activity involves getting wet) you need to disclose this to your clients before they commit to the activity.